open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Returns the non-null extracted value.

-#### Getter
+#### Getter argument

 Getter is an argument in `Extract` that get value from given field

 `Getter` allows a `HttpTextFormat` to read propagated fields from a carrier.

 `Getter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
+One of the ways to implement it is `Getter` class with `Get` method as described below.

 ##### Get